-Students who are twenty-one (21) years of age or older are permitted to possess and consume single-serving alcoholic beverages in the privacy of their residence hall rooms/suites.
-Open containers of alcohol are not permitted in common areas or outside on College property even if the individual is of-age.
+Students who are twenty-one (21) years of age or older are permitted to possess and consume single-serving alcoholic beverages in the privacy of their residence hall rooms (and suites common areas, if all occupants are over 21).
+Open containers of alcohol are not permitted in building lounges or other common areas or outside on College property even if the individual is of-age.
 Lafayette College supports all laws of the Commonwealth of Pennsylvania.
-Students who violate these laws are also subject to citation by campus or Easton police officers in addition to College sanction.
+Students who violate these laws are also subject to citation by campus or Easton police officers in addition to College sanctions.

 Bicycles may only be stored in individual student rooms or on the outdoor bike racks provided at various locations around campus.